oldcoder01/api-gateway-proxy-mini/docs/DEPLOYMENT.md

    GET https://xxxxxx.execute-api.<region>.amazonaws.com/status
    ```

-> Note: For Lambda + API Gateway using Postgres, you’ll also need:
+> Note: For Lambda + API Gateway using Postgres, you will also need:
 > - Network access to the DB (RDS or self-hosted),
-> - Correct `DB_*` env vars configured on the Lambda function.
+> - Correct `DB_*` env vars configured on the Lambda function,
+> - Potentially a VPC attachment if you use RDS in private subnets.

 ---